rkdud007/blog/content/blog/crypto.md

 <img width="400" alt="Screenshot 2024-03-05 at 6 58 28 PM" src="/images/quarter-frieren.png">

 Since 2022, crypto has been my obsession and has been a huge part of my identity.
-I’ve built a career, friendship, community, and lifestyle around.
-However, from 2025, this old and immature crypto(tldr, niche weirld but interesting hacker, dev, researcher group along with token traders) is disappearing it's not necessarily a bad thing.
-It causes confusion, but I'd like to view more on part of being mature.
-Well, I'm hitting 25 in 3 months, and maybe it's time to think about some life.
-Yes, so this post is about crypto and myself are both hitting [quarter life crisis](https://en.wikipedia.org/wiki/Quarter-life_crisis)
+I’ve built a career, met so many cool friends, had fun in community.
+From 2025, this commuity entered the new phase, could viewed as being mature.
+So this post is about crypto hitting [quarter life crisis](https://en.wikipedia.org/wiki/Quarter-life_crisis).

 I’ve already written a metaphorical summary of this in a [previous post](https://www.piapark.me/happy-birthday/), if you haven't.

-## old crypto
+## crypto I used to know

 ### why unique

-Initially, I got attracted by crypto as it is a unique intersection of technology and finance.
+Crypto is a unique intersection of technology and finance.
 On one side are blockchain systems, rooted in distributed systems and cryptography.
 On the other is a loosely defined financial industry, which focuses on the business spectrum from token gambling to fintech 2.0.
 This naturally invokes a lot of paradoxical challenges as well: How to make a *decentralized* system perform *fast and efficiently*?
 Does *privacy* is what people *really* cares?
 Does the token really *good*?

 ### type of people